andreskimlee/Res-Tech-Study-Guide/graphQL.md

     in the code above, for books with authors.
 The authors points to the book where its id is equal to a books id.
 This is executed in the resolve.

+We use functions in resolve to prevent errors since the data relies on each other when they have a relationship.

+Mutations are Essentially our Post/Put/Patch

+GraphQLNonNull is similar to a validations to ensure no null value is passed into args.